 Virtually all other suggestions for detecting and eliminating appraisal discrimination or bias are directed at the appraiser and recognize, at least implicitly, that lenders' obligations in the appraisal process cannot easily be changed.
-These suggestions include "expand[ing] the participation of people of color in the appraiser profession" (given that the vast majority of appraisers are white and only 1% are black) and prohibiting appraisers from using in their appraisal report commentary any words or phrases that can be viewed as potential race- or ethnicity-related red flags.
+These suggestions26 include "expand[ing] the participation of people of color in the appraiser profession" (given that the vast majority of appraisers are white and only one percent are black)27 and prohibiting appraisers from using in their appraisal report commentary any words or phrases that can be viewed as potential race- or ethnicity-related red flags.

 However, even these appraiser-specific recommendations are at odds, reflecting the differing, and sometimes incompatible, priorities among industry participants.
-While government investors propose "modernizing" the appraisal process through "better use of data, technology, and process design," the Consumer Financial Protection Bureau, much like advocacy groups, has expressed "concerns that AVMs may reflect bias in design and function or through the use of biased data and may introduce potential fair lending risk."
+While government investors propose "modernizing" the appraisal process through "better use of data, technology, and process design," the Consumer Financial Protection Bureau, 28 much like advocacy groups, has expressed "concerns that AVMs may reflect bias in design and function or through the use of biased data and may introduce potential fair lending risk."
+Indeed, the CFPB's Spring Rulemaking Agenda indicates a forthcoming interagency rule to amend the Financial Institutions Reform, Recovery, and Enforcement Act ("FIRREA") to require implementing regulations for quality control standards for AVMs.29

 Nevertheless, other than recommending that lenders review the language of appraisal reports for red-flag language, the industry has come up empty-handed in terms of what lenders can do to detect appraisal discrimination and correct it.
-While government investors have made some updates to their guidelines to require lenders to "evaluate the appraisal and ensure it complies with ... the Fair Housing Act and other federal, state, or local antidiscrimination laws," the nature and scope of this obligation remains a topic of discussion and some disagreement.
+While government investors have made some updates to their guidelines30 to require lenders to "evaluate the appraisal and ensure it complies with . . . the Fair Housing Act and other federal, state, or local antidiscrimination laws," the nature and scope of this obligation remains a topic of discussion and some disagreement.

-Even the nature and extent of appraisal bias - and the steps in the appraisal process that might be the problem - are subject to contention.
-On the one hand, Freddie Mac asserts that "the topic of a potential appraisal gap is worthy of considerable research," while Fannie Mae, much like public policy think tanks, notes that "the frequency of 'undervaluation' [does] not have a notable racial pattern."
+Even the nature and extent of appraisal bias-and the steps in the appraisal process that might be the problem-are subject to contention.
+On the one hand, Freddie Mac asserts31 that "the topic of a potential appraisal gap is worthy of considerable research," while Fannie Mae, much like public policy think tanks, notes32 that "the frequency of 'undervaluation' [does] not have a notable racial pattern."

-But even assuming significant bias, there is no consensus on which legitimate alternatives could substitute for the existing valuation process.
+But even assuming significant bias, there is

+no consensus on which legitimate alternatives could substitute for the existing valuation process.
 This is no surprise, given the industry's use of credit scoring models for their predictive value, despite concerns that these models may have a disproportionate and unfavorable effect on minorities.